sdruskat/de-rse-ots-2017/slides.md

 Note:
 Now, the disregard of software as a first class citizen of research results leads directly to another set of issues:
-There are simply no incentives for the creation of such a potential first class citizen.
+There are simply no incentives for the creation of software in science, for example to solve the above-mentioned issues.
 More precisely:

-- A lack of recognition for software development as a scientific achievement
+- A lack of recognition for software development as a scientific achievement in general
-- There is no formal place for software developers in the academic system, i.e., no suitable job descriptions, no suitable job titles, no column in the wage table, etc.
+- There is no dedicated space for software developers in the academic system, i.e., no suitable job descriptions, no suitable job titles, no column in the wage table, etc.
 - Achievement in research software development is not linked to the academic reputation system, for example through citations, impact metrics, etc.
 - Skills in software development are usually neither asked for nor promoted